grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/r-psdk-dhls-1.4-notification-system/notification-system/t-psdk-dhls-1.4-track-ave-warnings-in-player.md

 ---
 description: Using the NotificationEvent, you can track warnings that are passed from the Adobe Video Engine (AVE).
-seo-description: Using the NotificationEvent, you can track warnings that are passed from the Adobe Video Engine (AVE).
-seo-title: Track AVE warnings in your player
 title: Track AVE warnings in your player
-uuid: 236aee5e-6b1a-4298-9d3b-f33b40416c19
 ---

 # Track AVE warnings in your player{#track-ave-warnings-in-your-player}